sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-1/index.md

 PRI * HTTP/2.0\r\n\r\nSM\r\n\r\n
 ```

-If the server receives this string and will speak HTTP/2 from then on.
+If the server receives this string successfully, it will speak HTTP/2 from then on.
 It will respond with its own settings.
 If it does not, it will likely drop the connection.
 This prevents a modern client from sending binary data to an old server that is still expecting plain text.

 ### The Implementation in Go